 Research has looked into the relative benefits and risks of using pepper spray for crowd control.
-A 2017 review looked at the health effects of using chemical irritants in this context in 31 studies across 11 countries.
+A

 The researchers concluded that, while pepper spray can have limited use in crowd control, there is a “significant potential for misuse, leading to unnecessary morbidity and mortality.”